marcusjensen15/week-3-project/README.md

 ## Known Bugs

 _No known bugs.
-If you find one please let me know.
+If you find one let me know.
 My contact information is below_

 ## Support and contact details